 Futsal at the FFA Nationals.

 No longer is Futsal an "Off Season Game".
 It is a sport in it's own right, as decreed by FIFA.
-It has it's own World Cup (Thailand will host it in 2012) and in Victoria, under the auspices of the FFV, the sport is played 12 months of the year.
-The game is becoming more professional in it's administrative structure and this is reflected in the quality of the players at various Futsal clubs in the MFL and JSL.
+It has it's own World Cup and in Victoria, under the auspices of the FFV, the sport is played 12 months of the year.
+The game is becoming more professional in it's administrative structure and this is reflected in the quality of the players at various Futsal clubs in the JSL Premier League.

 The following is an abbreviated description from the FFV’s website;